April 20th-25th, 2018

-Your Rocaberti Retreat mentors include Oscar-winning screenwriter, Pamela Wallace (Witness), James Crawford, Executive Director of Development at Engage Entertainment, Kathie Fong Yoneda, former Disney and Touchstone Exec, who’s also worked for Paramount, Universal and 20th Century Fox, and Lit.
+Your Rocaberti Retreat mentors include Oscar-winning screenwriter, Pamela Wallace (Witness), James Crawford, Executive Director of Development at Engage Entertainment, Debra Landwehr Engle, best-selling author with over 25 years’ experience helping writers secure agents and land publishing deals, Kathie Fong Yoneda, former Disney and Touchstone Exec, who’s also worked for Paramount, Universal and 20th Century Fox, and Lit.
 Manager Spencer Robinson of Art/Work.

 We’ve joined forces because we want to help show you how to bring your “literary twins”—your book and screenplay—to life!
 Not only how to finish writing them (an art in itself, as anyone who has an unfinished manuscript or screenplay lying around their home will tell you!) but also how to have them successfully published … and made into a movie!

 Picture yourself staying at a 14th century castle (how’s that for inspiration?).
 Participating in stimulating workshops.
-Enjoying a glass of wine with an executive director, script expert or Oscar-winning screenwriter.
+Enjoying a glass of wine with a bona fide Hollywood producer or Oscar-winning screenwriter.
 Sharing your work with others for constructive feedback.
 Just taking the time to breathe—and to write, away from the demands of your daily routine.
 Imagine the conversations that might unfold daily around the breakfast table or on a walk round the castle grounds.

 Whether you’ve written a book, are working on a screenplay—or are just thinking about it!—wherever you are in the process, we’re here to help you move forward and show you that dreams can become reality!

 Each morning, after a presentation from one of our industry experts, you’ll meet with your own mentor and the other three writers in your small group, in sessions of three hours, going in-depth into the topics which matter most to you, including: